GRvanderPloeg/CMTFtoolbox/README.md

   described in \[Acar et al., 2011\]<doi:/10.48550/arXiv.1105.3422>.
 - `acmtf_opt`: Advanced Coupled Matrix and Tensor Factorization (ACMTF) as described in \[Acar et al., 2014\]<doi:10.1186/1471-2105-15-239>.
-- `acmtfr_opt`: ACMTF-regression, currently in development.
+- `acmtfr_opt`: ACMTF-regression (ACMTF-R) as described in van der Ploeg et al., 2025 (doi pending, see citation below).

 Both of these methods were implemented using the all-at-once optimization approaches as described in the papers above.
 This